grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 [no_auth_tenant: <string> | default = "anonymous"]

 api:
-  # (advanced) Allows to skip label name validation via header on the http write
+  # (advanced) Allows to skip label name validation via
-  # path.
-Use with caution as it breaks PromQL.
-Allowing this for external
+  # X-Mimir-SkipLabelNameValidation header on the http write path.
+Use with
-  # clients allows any client to send invalid label names.
-After enabling it,
+  # caution as it breaks PromQL.
+Allowing this for external clients allows any
-  # requests with a specific HTTP header set to true will not have label names
+  # client to send invalid label names.
+After enabling it, requests with a
-  # validated.
+  # specific HTTP header set to true will not have label names validated.
   # CLI flag: -api.skip-label-name-validation-header-enabled
   [skip_label_name_validation_header_enabled: <boolean> | default = false]